Approach & Press¶

 Arrival Distance¶

-- Visible effect — Larger values create softer stops before the slot.
-Smaller values make agents drive closer to their exact slot position before easing off.
+- Visible effect — Larger values create a softer stop before the standoff position.
+Smaller values make agents drive closer before easing off.

-- Gameplay effect — Larger values feel heavier and less jittery near the target; smaller values feel more hungry and precise.
+- Gameplay effect — Larger values feel heavier and less jittery near the target; smaller values feel more direct.

 - Increase when — Agents overshoot, vibrate, or constantly micro-correct near the target.

-- Decrease when — Agents stop too early or leave too much open space around the slot.
+- Decrease when — Agents stop too early or leave too much space before the standoff.

 - Pitfalls — Setting this to